Trump comments on race, ethnicity raised eyebrows before ‘shithole’ furor

 A source close to the president told NBC News "he frequently uses that kind of language," and added that those around Trump frequently tell him he should not.

-The officials who told NBC News of the fall exchange between Trump and the intelligence briefer in the Oval Office in the fall said the president likely meant no harm with his inquiry, but it raised concern of a lack of cultural sensitivity and decorum.
+The officials who told NBC News of the fall exchange between Trump and the intelligence briefer in the Oval Office said the president likely meant no harm with his inquiry, but it raised concern of a lack of cultural sensitivity and decorum.

 The White House did not immediately respond to a request for comment about it.